TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/Remote Controlled Powerstrip/README.md

 <img src="/assets/images/convert.jpg" width="80%" height="80%" />

-# SSD-based Switch Box
+# Remote Controlled Powerstrip

-> Controlling AC-Devices Wirelessly With SSD Relais
+> Creating A PowerStrip That Can Be Controlled By EspHome And Home Assistant

-In this project, I am building a *ESPHome device* that can control six *AC devices*.
+In this project, I am building a *ESPHome device* that can control six *AC devices*: effectively, a remote-controlled powerstrip.

 <details><summary>The story behind this project...</summary><br/>